English

 Martin, Meredith.
 “Mirror Reflections: Louis XIV, Phra Narai, and the Material Culture of Kingship.”
 Art History 38, no. 4 (2015): 652-667.

-In September 1686 Louis XIV of France welcomed the ambassadors of King Siam with great honor.
+In September 1686, Louis XIV of France welcomed the ambassadors of King Siam with great honour.
 Exchanges were made with the main purpose of establishing and opening up the gates of trade.
 The main objective of this paper is to re-investigate the past with objects, especially French prints that depicted the diplomatic receptions which were held at Versailles and Ayutthaya.
 Precious metal items and notable mirrors were presented as gifts at these courts.
 The images and objectives both showed the purposes of Louis XIV and Phara Narai, which enabled every monarch to be established with specific protocols for one another.
-Both of them had the same notion of commerce and kingship which they have facilitated continuously.
+Both of them had the same notion of commerce and kingship, which they have facilitated continuously.
 The metals presented as gifts were of such quality that they can be turned into currency whenever is needed, these metals were personally favored by Louis XIV.

 Aboga-Liao, Atty Joanna Marie.
 “Siam’s Foreign Policy and Diplomacy during Colonial Period.”